harvardd4d/recipebox-server2/README.md

 ## recipebox-server2
 The web server for the RecipeBox project.
-Built with Node.js, Express.js, Angular.js, MongoDB, and TypeScript.
+Built with TypeScript, Node.js, Express.js, Angular.js, and MongoDB.
+This is a work in progress.

+There may be a demo up at https://pc-recipebox.herokuapp.com, but there are no guarantees.

 ### Local Setup
 - Grab the repo and run `npm install`.